 There are two primary components to documenting teaching effectiveness: Instructor inputs and student outcomes.
 Everything that contributes to or derives from a teaching/learning experience should address one or more of the criteria above.
 The following table identifies input/ output elements and possible sources for documentation.
-The table below is not prescriptive, but offers faculty examples of ways to document teaching effectiveness.
+The table below is not prescriptive but offers faculty examples of ways to document teaching effectiveness.
 Divisions/departments can refine these suggestions as appropriate for specific disciplines and a faculty member's specific job assignment.

-Inputs and Outcomes Documentation Instructor Inputs (developing educated persons) Clear identification of outcome goals in terms of knowledge and skills Syllabi and assignment statements Clear identification of relevance of courses to both major study and general education Syllabi and assignment statements Practiced and pedagogically informed delivery of course content Teaching portfolio, evidence of professional development, peer evaluations Up-to-date content and materials Syllabi, sample materials (with explanatory narrative in dossier), curricular grants, development of new courses
+Inputs and Outcomes Documentation Instructor Inputs (developing educated persons) Clear identification of outcome goals in terms of knowledge and skills Syllabi and assignments reflect program and general education goals Clear identification of relevance of courses to both major study and general education Syllabi and assignments reflect program and general education goals Practiced and pedagogically informed delivery of course content Teaching portfolio, evidence of professional development, peer evaluations Up-to-date content and materials Syllabi, sample materials (with explanatory narrative in dossier), curricular grants, development of new courses

-Quality organization of course and diligence in application Syllabi, sample assignments, peer evaluations, student evaluations Appropriately rigorous expectations Syllabi statements, quantity and quality of reading, writing and performance assignments Time, energy and effectiveness Teaching portfolio, peer evaluations, student evaluations Instructor Inputs (exceptional modes or qualities of teaching) Opportunities for out-of-class application Description of out-of-class activities, including service learning, field work, etc. Special access opportunities such as distance-learning delivery Syllabi and/ or descriptions of alternative delivery methods/courses Special efforts to diversify student experiences Description of diversification objectives and efforts Student Outcomes (all goals) Majority of students make progress on knowledge and skill objectives from baseline starting point Direct and indirect assessment: Aggregate information on pre/post knowledge and/ or skill performance by students in each class (example: 10% of students were able to identify Renaissance art at beginning of semester, 75% by end) Majority of students understand goals and relevance of courses, regardless of performance level Student evaluations Students receive external recognition for work produced in course External letters, awards, commendations, reviews, news stories, etc. Faculty member receives direct external recognition for preparation of students External letters, awards, commendations, reviews, news stories, etc.
+Quality organization of course and diligence in application Syllabi, sample assignments, peer evaluations, student evaluations Appropriately rigorous expectations Syllabi statements, quantity and quality of reading, writing and performance assignments Time, energy and effectiveness Teaching portfolio, peer evaluations, student evaluations Instructor Inputs (exceptional modes or qualities of teaching) Opportunities for out-of-class application Description of out-of-class activities, including service learning, field work, etc. Special access opportunities such as distance-learning delivery Syllabi and/ or descriptions of alternative delivery methods/courses Special efforts to diversify student experiences Diversity of educational experience, objectives, and efforts Student Outcomes (all goals) Majority of students make progress on knowledge and skill objectives from baseline starting point Direct and indirect assessment: Aggregate information on pre/post knowledge and/ or skill performance by students in each class (example: 10% of students were able to identify Renaissance art at beginning of semester, 75% by end) Majority of students understand goals and relevance of courses, regardless of performance level Student evaluations Students receive external recognition for work produced in course External letters, awards, commendations, reviews, news stories, etc. Faculty member receives direct external recognition for preparation of students External letters, awards, commendations, reviews, news stories, etc.

-Professional Activity (Scholarship, Research and/or Creative Activity)
+4.2.2 Professional Activity (Scholarship, Research and/or Creative Activity)

 Scholarship, research and creative activities each hold equal value in advancing the mission of Missouri State University-West Plains.
-A blend of scholarship, discovery and of integration and application to teaching, is essential to the mission
+A blend of scholarship, discovery and of integration and application to teaching, is essential to the mission.